talentdeficit/jsx/README.markdown

     the utf8 restriction means improperly paired surrogates are explicitly disallowed. `u+d800` to `u+dfff` are allowed, but only when they form valid surrogate pairs. surrogates encountered otherwise result in errors

-    json string escapes of the form `\uXXXX` will be converted to their equivalent codepoints during parsing. this means control characters and other codepoints disallowed by the json spec may be encountered in resulting strings, but codepoints disallowed by the unicode spec will not be. in the interest of pragmatism there is an option for looser parsing. see the options section in [data types](#data_types)
+    json string escapes of the form `\uXXXX` will be converted to their equivalent codepoints during parsing. this means control characters and other codepoints disallowed by the json spec may be encountered in resulting strings, but codepoints disallowed by the unicode spec will not be. in the interest of pragmatism there is an option for looser parsing. see [options](#option)

-    all erlang strings are represented by *valid* `utf8` encoded binaries. the encoder will check strings for conformance. noncharacters (like `u+ffff`) are allowed in erlang utf8 encoded binaries, but not in strings passed to the encoder (although, again, see the options section in [data types](#data_types))
+    all erlang strings are represented by *valid* `utf8` encoded binaries. the encoder will check strings for conformance. noncharacters (like `u+ffff`) are allowed in erlang utf8 encoded binaries, but not in strings passed to the encoder (although, again, see [options](#option))

     this implementation performs no normalization on strings beyond that detailed here. be careful when comparing strings as equivalent strings may have different `utf8` encodings